telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 * [MultiValue](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_MultiValue)

-	Determines if a collection of values (of the specified `Type`) is acceptable as value of the parameter.
+	Determines if a collection of values (of the specified `Type`) is acceptable as a value of the parameter.
 Parameters with `MultiValue` turned on are mainly used with the __IN__ logical operator.

 * [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues)